delivering-telemental-health-across-state-lines

 2) Phone screening should include history of suicidality and suicide attempts, psychiatric and medication history, social support and family involvement, likelihood for stability, state of residence.

-3) Intake paperwork should include a reliable emergency contact and copy of photo I.D.
-Obtain upfront release of information for all parties involved in client’s treatment.
+3) Intake paperwork should include a reliable emergency contact who can actually cause hospitalization.
+A copy of photo I.D.
+A release of information for all parties involved in client’s treatment.
 Clarify that you usually would not need to share the content of sessions and that the main purpose is to be able to cause action to be taken in case of emergency.